astronomer/docs/astro/install-azure.md

 ---
-sidebar_label: "Install from the Azure Marketplace"
+sidebar_label: "Install Astro from Azure Marketplace"
-title: "Install Astro as an Azure Native ISV service"
+title: "Install Astro from the Azure Marketplace as an Azure Native ISV service"
+description: "Learn how to install Astro from the Azure marketplace, which is recommended for all Azure-based teams."
 id: install-azure
 ---